asmeta/mdbook2/src/01-structure-of-an-asm.md

 ```asmeta
 [asyncr] asm name
 ```
-where:</br> - *name* is the name of the ASMETA model.
+where *name* is the name of the ASMETA model.
 It must be equal to the name of the file (as *name.asm*).
 The keyword **asyncr** specifies if the ASM is an *asynchronous* multi-agent or not.
 If omitted, the ASMETA model is considered a *synchronous* multi-agent ASM.

 ## Header